Hondarribia: Battles

-Although Milton, in Paradise Lost associated the rout of Charlemagne in 778 with Fontarabia, it is generally understood to have taken place at Roncesvalles.
+Although the rout of Charlemagne in 778 is sometimes associated with Fontarabia (for example by Milton in Paradise Lost and by Scott in Marmion), it is generally understood to have taken place at Roncesvalles.

 Sports

 The women's basketball team Hondarribia-Irun and the rowing club Hondarribia Arraun Elkartea are the two most prestigious sports clubs in the town.
 In the last decade, the judo club Ama Guadalupekoa has had a lot of national medals in this discipline.

 The Hondarribia-Irun plays in the Spanish women's basketball league since 2003, and it has competed against European teams several times.

 Hondarribia has a rowing team called Hondarribia Arraun Elkartea, and its boat is characterized by its green color and its name, "Ama Guadalupekoa".

 In 2005 it won La Bandera de la Concha, one of the most prestigious competitions for Basque rowers.

 Furthermore, the Vilariño family, which is fully linked to the world of the engine, continues to achieve success at national and European levels.

 Hondarribia has its own golf course where Jose Maria Olazabal, one of the best golf players in the world, was raised, and marina, where the Olympic medalist Iker Martinez took his first boat roads.